 Lesson 3:

 There is a distinct relationship to what is heard and what is seen.
-Whenever an OTG wildlife photography opportunity exists, listen to the sounds around and record those sounds into your memory.
+Whenever a wildlife opportunity exists, listen to the sounds around and record those sounds into your memory.
 Be aware of the loud, the soft, the distant and the close sounds.
-Sometimes, there are early warning sounds present before the OTG wildlife photography opportunity.
-By understanding the relationships between the sounds and what wildlife is present, you will be prepared in advance for the possibility of taking exceptional wildlife photographs.
+Sometimes, there are early warning sounds present before the wildlife opportunity.
+By understanding the relationships between the sounds and what wildlife is present, you will be prepared in advance for the possibility of seeing exceptional wildlife.
 If you happen to see a beaver, did you also hear the slapping of the tail on the water?
 If you happen to hear a sound similar to a pebble dropping in the water, did you see the concentric rings of the water where the noise came from?
 Did you happen to hear a frog croaking just before the noise in the pond?
-Could you have taken an OTG Photograph before the frog disappeared if you had identified the early warning sounds?
 These are the types of clues that you can be aware of when an opportunity arises.
 When you understand the sounds, you will be ready to take advantage of the situation.

 Lesson 4: